paul-distefano/graphrag-toolkit/docs/indexing.md

 )
 ```

-The `ExtractionConfig` object has the following parameters.
+The `ExtractionConfig` object has the following parameters:

 | Parameter  | Description | Default Value |
 | ------------- | ------------- | ------------- |